rails/rails/guides/source/active_record_callbacks.md

 ### Transactional Callback Ordering

-By default (from Rails 7.1), callbacks will run in the order they are defined.
+By default (from Rails 7.1), transaction callbacks will run in the order they are defined.

 However, in prior versions of Rails, when defining multiple transactional `after_` callbacks (`after_commit`, `after_rollback`, etc), the order in which